 Who are our exercise researchers and what do they do?

 A new Q&A series focusing on the different research themes within the Children’s Diabetes Centre.
+Working with our colleagues in the Diabetes Department at Perth Children's Hospital, we are looking at:

 Research focus: Exercise is an important part of staying both physically and mentally healthy, and for improving day-to-day diabetes management.
-The aim of our research is to assist people with type 1 diabetes to exercise with confidence and safely.
+The aim of our research is to assist people with type 1 diabetes (T1D) to exercise with confidence and safely.

 Team members (pictured left-right):

 Professor Liz Davis, chief investigator (Telethon Kids Institute/Perth Children's Hospital): Professor Davis is the chief investigator for the exercise theme.
 Her work has focussed on translation to improve outcomes and has impacted on changes to policy and practice.
-She contributed to the International Society of Paediatric & Adolescent Diabetes (ISPAD) clinical exercise guidelines and is an invited member of an international collaboration working to translate evidence about exercise and type 1 diabetes into educational resources for patients and healthcare professionals.
+She contributed to the International Society of Paediatric & Adolescent Diabetes (ISPAD) clinical exercise guidelines and is an invited member of an international collaboration working to translate evidence about exercise and T1D into educational resources for patients and healthcare professionals.

 Professor Paul Fournier, chief investigator (University of Western Australia): Professor Fournier is an integrative biochemist/physiologist with a strong research and teaching interest in the field of bioenergetics in health and diabetes.
-His research, over the past 15 years, has focused on understanding how blood glucose levels respond to exercise in type 1 diabetes and how best to manage blood glucose levels for both the prevention of exercise-mediated hypoglycaemia and optimisation of glycaemic control.
+His research, over the past 15 years, has focused on understanding how blood glucose levels respond to exercise in T1D and how best to manage blood glucose levels for both the prevention of exercise-mediated hypoglycaemia and optimisation of glycaemic control.

 Niru Paramalingam, research coordinator/research nurse (Telethon Kids Institute/PCH): Niru is the diabetes research coordinator, with a special interest in exercise and diabetes management.
 She is currently looking at the benefits of protein intake in managing post-exercise hypoglycaemia.